-DENISE FORD, was first elected to represent the 4th Legislative District after an upset victory in 2003 and was re-elected in 2005, 2007, 2009, 2011 and again in 2013.
-The 4th District includes the City of Long Beach, Lido Beach, Atlantic Beach, Point Lookout, Island Park and parts of Woodmere, Oceanside, Lawrence, East Rockaway and Cedarhurst.
+DENISE FORD was first elected to represent the 4th Legislative District after an upset victory in 2003.
+Her legislative district includes the City of Long Beach, Lido Beach, Atlantic Beach, East Atlantic Beach, Point Lookout, and Island Park, parts of East Rockaway, Oceanside, Woodmere, Lawrence and Cedarhurst.

 Legislator Ford currently serves as the Chair of the Economic & Community Development & Labor Committee, the Vice Chair of the Government Services & Operations Committee, and serves on the Planning, Development & the Environment Committee and the Public Safety Committee.

-Legislator Ford also fought against the expanded usage of the Lloyd Aquifer by Suffolk County.
+As a supporter of the environment, Legislator Ford works with the Western Bays Group which includes environmentalists as well as other government officials and has advocated for the necessary repairs and upgrades to the Bay Park Sewage Treatment plant which discharges into Reynolds Channel.
+She is also calling for an outflow pipe to be installed at the sewage treatment plant.
+Legislator Ford continues to advocate for the protection of the Lloyd Aquifer.
+She fought against the expanded usage of the Lloyd Aquifer by Suffolk County.
 Allowing another municipality to tap into our local water source would have impacted the aquifer’s output capabilities, set a dangerous precedent for the future, and jeopardized the integrity and purity of the drinking water below.

 In addition to her ongoing pursuit against underage drinking and her support of Tobacco 19 legislation, Legislator Ford served as a key figure in organizing the first and now annual Long Beach Suicide Prevention Walk, “Let’s Walk Let’s Talk”, to support the Long Island Crisis Center’s 24-hour intervention hotline and suicide education.
-In appreciation of her efforts, Legislator Ford has been named Person of The Year by the Long Island Crisis Center.
+In appreciation of her efforts, the Long Island Crisis Center honored her.

 Legislator Ford is also proud of the work she has done to help make “Art in the Plaza” a reality in the City of Long Beach.
 This event provides a venue for local artists and musicians to exhibit and perform their art for everyone to enjoy.
 Mrs. Ford also helped bring the first farmers market to the City of Long Beach.
-Located at Kennedy Memorial Park, the farmer’s market features vegetables, plants, flowers, fruit, juices, preserves, eggs, honey, cheese, and artisan bread that are grown or made on Long Island.
+Located at Kennedy Plaza, the farmer’s market features vegetables, plants, flowers, fruit, juices, preserves, eggs, honey, cheese, and artisan bread that are grown or made locally.
 It’s a great way to eat healthy, and to give back to the local economy.

 While working together with the Nassau County Department of Assessment Mrs. Ford conducts numerous meetings throughout the year to help senior citizens save money on their Nassau County property tax bill and school tax bill.
 The meetings are designed to assist in understanding the various tax reduction programs such as the Senior Citizen Property Tax Exemption Program and the Enhanced Star Program.